NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 - [(X)] Metadata describes other data of any kind in a structured way and helps to understand this data.
 - [( )] Metadata is data that stores information about files in encrypted form.
 - [( )] Metadata is used to make the actual research data available, as it would otherwise not be accessible.
+***
+Correct!
+Metadata is data about data.
+Metadata therefore contain descriptive information to understand another or the described data set.
+Understanding the described data is mostly dependent on already having expertise in dealing with this type of data through one's own research or studies.
+***

 How should metadata ideally be stored?